The Pursuit of Minimalism

 Minimalism has come a long way.
-It recently got again a lot of traction with it’s highest search volume on Google ever recorded in January 2017.
-Because Minimalism is very hard to define, it leaves a lot of room for interpretation and its meaning shifted recently more from being a philosophy to being a lifestyle.
+It recently got again a lot of traction with its highest search volume on Google ever recorded in January 2017.
+Because Minimalism is hard to define, it leaves a lot of room for interpretation and its meaning shifted recently more from being a philosophy to a lifestyle.

-In his video Being a Minimalist the creator JP Sears jokes about the extremes of Minimalism.
-A lot of people moved to Minimalism out of different reasons: From being overwhelmed of capitalism and the accelerating speed of life, to caring about the ecosystem, as result of balancing sick excesses like fast-fashion and constantly rising consumption of resources, to people just following a trend to feel unique or setting a statement on their wealth, by not having stuff as a symbol of status.
+In his video Being a Minimalist, the creator JP Sears jokes about the extremes of Minimalism.
+People move to Minimalism for different reasons.
+Some are overwhelmed by capitalism and the accelerating speed of life.
+Others care about the ecosystem, as a result of balancing sick excesses like fast fashion and constantly rising consumption of resources.
+Many people follow a trend to feel unique or set a statement on their wealth, by not having things as a symbol of status.

 The Spectrum of Minimalism

-A lot of people misunderstand Minimalism as some form of search for highly expensive design objects to fill their houses with, which is not Minimalism but just a form of hyper-capitalism.
-It’s not inherently wrong to surf on sites with Minimalist items to buy or be inspired by simple design, as long as it doesn’t result into buying stuff to try to become a Minimalist.
+Many people misunderstand Minimalism as a form of a search for expensive design objects to fill their houses with, which is not Minimalism but a form of hyper-capitalism.
+It’s not inherently wrong to surf on sites with Minimalist items to buy or be inspired by simple design, as long as it doesn’t result in buying things to try to become a Minimalist.

-On the other side of the spectrum, you can see the extreme Minimalists, living out of a box, owning 19 items, racing to be the most minimal Minimalists, sitting in empty rooms on the floor.
-And of course you are only allowed to use white and some black colors for everything as a extreme Minimalist.
-This form of Minimalism is only suitable for a few people.
-It deters a lot of people to try out Minimalism.
-But it’s definitely helpful for being interviewed in media, selling your book or being invited to conferences.
+On the other side of the spectrum, you can see the extreme Minimalists, living out of a box, owning 19 items, racing to be the most minimal Minimalists, and sitting in empty rooms on the floor.
+If you follow this philosophy, you are only allowed to use white and black colors for everything as an extreme Minimalist.
+This form of Minimalism is suitable only for a few people.
+It deters plenty of people to try out Minimalism.
+But it helps to be interviewed in media, sell your book, or be invited to conferences.

-Real Minimalism is not glamorous, it’s humble and a result of deep mindful thinking.
-It is a mind-set or philosophy, not a method.
-And the reduction of physical possessions is often a result of Minimalism, not Minimalism itself, as Colin Wright explains in his article Minimalism Explained.
+Minimalism is not glamorous, it’s humble and a result of deep mindful thinking.
+It is a mindset or philosophy, not a method.
+And the reduction of physical possessions is a result of Minimalism, not Minimalism itself, as Colin Wright explains in his article Minimalism Explained.

 Criticism of Minimalism

-Critics of Minimalism describe it as cold, empty, without personality.
-People following Minimalism would deny their past or prove their inability for connection to other people.
-It would be a hopeless attempt to control the life, as Linda Tutmann described Minimalism in her ZEIT article Alles mein.
+Critics of Minimalism describe it as cold, empty, and without personality.
+People following Minimalism would deny their past or prove their inability to connect to other people.
+It would be a hopeless attempt to control life, as Linda Tutmann described Minimalism in her ZEIT article Alles mein.

-This misconception of Minimalism is result of its shift to a lifestyle and of extreme Minimalist, who live in sterile homes.
-Minimalism is not about having as few as possible, but about not having stuff, which doesn’t bring joy or getting rid of stuff, which was acquired as a result of other reasons than a real need or love for an object.
+This misconception of Minimalism is the result of its shift to a lifestyle and of extreme Minimalists, who live in sterile homes.
+Minimalism is not about having as few things as possible.
+It is about not owning things, which don’t bring joy or getting rid of things, which were acquired as a result of other reasons than a need or love for an object.

-The wrong reasons might be diverse: Boredom, inner emptiness, desire of status, procrastination, the uncomfortable feeling of thinking of oneself, the attempt of freezing time for nostalgic reasons and many more.
+The wrong reasons might be diverse: Boredom, inner emptiness, the desire for status, procrastination, the uncomfortable feeling of thinking of oneself, the attempt of freezing time for nostalgic reasons, and many more.

 The Origins of Minimalism and Simplicity

-As everything in this world is connected, Minimalism has its roots in a lot of different schools of thinking.
-One very closely related is Simplicity.
-I found this definition (source unknown) about the difference of Simplicity and Minimalism:
+As everything in this world is connected, Minimalism has its roots in multiple different schools of thinking.
+One closely related is Simplicity.
+I found this definition (source unknown) about the difference between Simplicity and Minimalism:

 Minimalism is the reduction of quantity.